 The cup and handle pattern is one of the oldest chart patterns you will find in technical analysis.
-In my experience, it's also one of the more reliable chart patterns, as it takes quite some time for the formation to setup.
-In this article, I will cover 3 strategies for how to trade cup and handle patterns that you will not find anywhere else on the web.
+In my experience, it’s also one of the more reliable chart patterns, as it takes quite some time for the formation to setup.
+In this article, I will cover 3 strategies for trading cup and handle patterns that you will not find anywhere else on the web.

 The cup and handle is one of the easiest chart patterns to identify, because we all can recognize a cup.
 Some of us may not be rocket scientists; however, everyone I know has used a cup in their lifetime.

 Rather than trying to define what a cup and handle pattern is in words, it’s best to use a picture to illustrate the pattern.

 As you can see from the above example, the cup is really a rounding of price action near a series of lows.
 There is a left, base and right side of the cup.
 One of the key characteristics is volume will be heavy on the left, light in the middle and pick up again on the right side of the cup.
 When you layer the volume on top of the price action, they both can look like two Us on the chart.

 Any who, as the price approaches the creek or top of resistance, the stock will have a minor pullback, thus creating the handle.
 Once this pullback or handle is complete, we are off to the races.

 One point of clarification, you should not worry yourself trying to come up with exact measurements for your cup and handle pattern.
 This will only lead to a search for a needle in a haystack, which is a waste of time.

 Now that we have covered a short introduction to the cup and handle pattern, let’s walk through a few day trading strategies that can separate you from the crowd.